GServlet/gservlet-site/README.md

 ## Description

 This is the official website of the GServlet Project.
-It hosts also the Javadocs and the reference documentation.
+It hosts also the developer guide and the Javadocs.